-The night sky in Central Australia is something not to be missed and the camp grounds here, away from the light pollution of the modern world offer up a pretty memorable viewing experience.
+The night sky in Central Australia is not something to be missed.
+The camp grounds here, away from the light pollution of the modern world, offer up a pretty memorable viewing experience.

 Last but not least, my personal favourite at approximately 152km west of Alice Springs, is Redbank gorge.
-It’s not quite as pretty as Ormiston Gorge however, I thoroughly enjoyed the 1km walk into the waterhole and due to its location, it’s possible you might get the whole place to yourself.
+It’s not quite as pretty as Ormiston Gorge, but I thoroughly enjoyed the 1km walk into the waterhole and due to its location, it’s possible to get the whole place to yourself.
 See my post on Redbank Gorge here: Redbank Gorge with Kids (Central Australia)

 All three of these outback waterholes are unique, worth the visit and are a fantastic alternative to the usual beach holiday.
 But are they better than a holiday at the beach?

 I certainly think so!
 Especially considering their proximity to some big Australian icons such as Kings Canyon, Uluru and Kata-Tjuta.
-The calm water and wide open spaces makes me less anxious about travelling with the kids too.
-Hubby doesn’t agree as there is no surf…but at least there is no crocodiles!
+The calm water and wide open spaces makes me less anxious about travelling with the kids too, as does the lack of rips and stingers.

 Speaking of these big icons; check out the route we took here: Central Australia Road Trip With Kids (The Route We Took).
 If you are self driving in a 4WD, you can follow on to the well known Mereenie Loop as a very picturesque alternative route to hitting up these icons.

 All of these awesome natural wonders are great destinations with kids and should be on every family’s bucket list.
-See my posts below for the icons:
+See my posts below for more information:

 So what you are waiting for?
 Come and decide for yourself.
 I promise you won’t be disappointed!

 The outback waterholes in the West MacDonnell ranges can be enjoyed by people of all ages and are a great destination for families.
-Very young children will most likely need assistance in the walk in to Redbank gorge.
+Very young children will most likely need assistance walking in to Redbank gorge.